Need help with your booking call 01280 733 483

 Your Tour Includes

-• Scheduled return flights (Economy class) with Air Malta between London Heathrow and Luqa airports
+• Return economy flights with Air Malta from London Heathrow to Luqa

 • Transfers and excursions in Malta by private coach